 In addition to preserving the bears’ quality of life, Montana Grizzly Encounter works to educate the general people about coexisting with the state’s resident animals.
 The venue promotes respect for the grizzly bear’s place in wildlife systems by providing exhibitions, training, and the chance to see the residents of the sanctuary up close without any barriers or structures.

 Montana Grizzly Encounter is free for all school groups who make a reservation.
 The general public can purchase admission tickets online.
 This Grizzly Bear Rescue and Education Sanctuary is open everyday for the most of the year, with fewer hours available during the winter.

 9. Get Your fill of Montana Craft Beer

 Montanans adore craft breweries, with the state having the third-highest number of breweries per capita in the US.
-Within the city borders, there are eight fantastic spots to tap into the community spirit, and is one of the fun things to do in Bozeman MT.
+Within the city borders, there are eight fantastic spots to tap into the community spirit, and is one of the fun things to do in Bozeman Montana.

 Brewpubs come in a variety of styles, from straightforward, quaint tap rooms to elegant, modern industrial halls with excellent cuisine.

 A sampler of four tastes is typically available – hoppy IPA, fruity sour, coffee blend, or chocolaty porter.